 Day of Remembrance

-The museum will mark on the 74th anniversary of President Franklin D. Roosevelt's signing of Executive Order 9066, authorizing the incarceration of Japanese Americans during WW II, with an evening of programming.
+The Day of Remembrance commemorates the date in 1942 that President Franklin D. Roosevelt signed Executive Order 9066, authorizing the incarceration of Japanese Americans during World War II.